Famous Painters – Hand-Painted Reproductions

 1- Leonardo da Vinci (1452–1519)

-Universal genius of the Renaissance, he revolutionized art through his realism and scientific research, notably with La Joconde and La Cène.
+Universal genius of the Renaissance, he revolutionized art with his realism and scientific research, notably with The Mona Lisa and The Last Supper.

 See the collection - 29 works